Hearing Loss

 Cholesteatoma Surgery – Mastoidectomy

-Cholesteatoma is a mass which slowly damages the bones of hearing in most cases.
+a drawing of the middle ear Cholesteatoma is a mass which slowly damages the bones of hearing in most cases.
 Fixing the damage afterwards is difficult as normally reconstruction of these millimetre sized bones is required.
 Mr Vik Veer prefers to use techniques developed by Mr John Hamilton in Gloucester which aim to avoid removing the bones at all.
 The cholesteatoma is removed with a laser but the vital hearing structures are kept in place.
 This procedure is not possible in more advanced disease so a more standard operation is used in these cases.